arnaud-neny/rePlayer/source/Replays/SNDHPlayer/README.md

 # Versions

+- 1.10 : AtariAudio is now fully thread safe!
+(Use a custom Musashi 68k emulation version)
 - 1.09 : API refactor and MuteVoices function added
 - 1.08 : more robust API
 - 1.07 : some API changes and cleanup